web3.eth.getNetwork()

 • Share experiences

-And when something feels off—like a drink that “doesn’t hit”—they don’t just shrug.
+And when something feels off, like a drink that “doesn’t hit,” they don’t just shrug.
+They switch brands.
+Quietly.
+Permanently.

 This Is How You Lose Market Share